CogentRedTester/mpv-search-page/README.md

 Search page will read several options from script-opts when the player is lanched, the current options, and their defaults are:

-    enable_jumplist = yes   #this disables trhe jumplist max_list = 30           #this defines how many search results to show
+    enable_jumplist = yes   #this disables the jumplist keybinds max_list = 30           #this defines how many search results to show

 In addition there are a sizeable number of options to customise the ass tags that the page uses.
 This theoretically allows you to customise the page in almost any way you like.
-The full list is near the top of the script.
+There are far too many to show here, the full list is near the top of the script.

 ## Future Plans